-Openings are now available in several communities in the NWT for caring and compassionate people interested in serving their community as a coroner
+Openings are now available for caring and compassionate people interested in serving their community as a coroner.

 Community coroners provide services on an as-needed basis and are paid fee for service, per case.
 They are responsible under the Coroners Act for conducting thorough, independent investigations of all sudden, unexpected and unexplained deaths.